bethany720/Accounting-Vibe-Coding-Scripts/pdf-invoice-combiner/README_Invoice_PDF_Combiner_Instructions.md

 The result is faster invoice processing, fewer clicks, more consistent file organization, and less risk of missing backup documents during manual combination.

+This automation takes a 2 minute task to 2 seconds.

 ## Best Use Case

 This tool is ideal when an invoice is received by email with multiple supporting documents attached or zipped together.